-Prof. Clark Evans (he/him/his) is a Professor of Atmospheric Sciences and the Chair of the Atmospheric Sciences Program in the UWM School of Freshwater Sciences.
-He is also an affiliate faculty member of the Northwestern Mutual Data Science Institute.
+Dr. Clark Evans (he/him/his) is a Research Physical Scientist and the Model Physics Branch Chief in the Earth Prediction Advancement Division of the NOAA/OAR Global Systems Laboratory in Boulder, CO.
+Prior to joining GSL in July 2024, Dr. Evans was a Professor of Atmospheric Sciences and the Chair of the Atmospheric Sciences Program in the UWM School of Freshwater Sciences.
 He joined UWM’s faculty in 2011 after completing a postdoctoral fellowship with the Advanced Study Program at the National Center for Atmospheric Research.
 He received B.S., M.S., and Ph.D. degrees in Meteorology from Florida State University in 2004, 2006, and 2009, respectively.

-Clark is passionate about service in the profession, at UWM, and in the community.
-Currently, Clark serves as the Incoming Commissioner for the American Meteorological Society’s Scientific and Technological Activities Commission, an Editor for Monthly Weather Review, a member and Co-Chair of the AMS’s Future of Meetings Task Force, and a member of the Developmental Testbed Center’s Science Advisory Board.
-Locally, he is the faculty advisor for The Climate Consensus student organization.
-Between May 2023 and April 2024, he also served in his community as a Trustee of the Village of Grafton, WI.
+Clark is passionate about service in the profession and in the community.
+Currently, Clark serves as the Incoming Commissioner for the American Meteorological Society’s Scientific and Technological Activities Commission, an Editor for Monthly Weather Review, and a member of the Developmental Testbed Center’s Science Advisory Board.
+At UWM, he was the faculty advisor for The Climate Consensus student organization.
+Between May 2023 and April 2024, he also served his community as a Trustee of the Village of Grafton, WI.
 He was a 2021 recipient of the UWM Distinguished Faculty University Service Award and 2023 recipient of the UWM Distinguished Faculty Public Service Award.

 On a personal level, Clark is interested in his faith, running, cycling, sports, hiking, photography, cartography, historical accounts, and traveling.
 Far too many of his conversations revolve around the weather, even when he’s actively trying to keep it from happening.
 He loves parks and trails and is a big fan of being outside, particularly when the sky is blue, the fields are green, and the air is warm.
 You’ll find him gleeful about the first warm days of spring and counting down the days to the return of daylight-saving time in winter.
-He lives north of Milwaukee with his wife, Susanna, and son.
+He lives along the Colorado Front Range with his wife, Susanna, and son.
 You can follow Clark on Twitter @ClarkEvansWx or on LinkedIn.

 Our Group